intbio/MolModEdu/GROMACS/nucl/README.md

 *Fig.4.
 Coloring by B-factor*

 In this picture blue is an area with low B-factor.
 It means that these areas are more flexible than red ones.
-Consequently, the position of these sites probably cannot be trusted
+Consequently, atomic positions are less accurate in these zones.

 **DNA, Protein, Water and Ions**